-A procured repository is a hosted Repository which procures components from a Proxy Repository, while procurement is enabled.
+A procured repository is a hosted Repository that procures components from a Proxy Repository while procurement is enabled.
 For example, one could create a hosted repository named "Approved From Central" and then configure this hosted repository to procure components from the "Central" repository.
 Once the hosted repository has been created and the source of procurement has been configured, the repository will obtain components from the proxy repository as long as procurement is activated.
-If you start procurement for a hosted repository, the hosted repository will fetch artifacts from the proxy repository specified in the procurement settings.
+If you start procurement for a hosted repository, the hosted repository will fetch components from the proxy repository specified in the procurement settings.
 If you stop procurement for a hosted repository, no additional components will be retrieved from the proxy repository specified in the procurement settings.
-Without procurement active it is a plain, static hosted repository.
+Without procurement active it is a hosted repository and therefore completely static.